How to start a blog (NZ)? (A comprehensive step by step guide)

 Cloudways allocates a long domain name to your WordPress automatically.
 We will change it to your domain name.
 Follow these steps

-- The link will take you to WordPress login page.
+The link will take you to the WordPress login page.
 Enter the email and password.

 When you are logged into the WordPress dashboard, we will update a few things.